 - 1. Looked after children and previously looked after children.
 This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Baptised Catholic children who have a sibling in the school at the time of admission. - Baptised Catholic children resident in the parishes of St Mary's, Birchley; St Mary's, Blackbrook; St Mary's, Lowe House; St Patrick's and SS Peter & Paul. - 4.
+Baptised Catholic children who have a sibling in the school at the time of admission. - 3.
+Baptised Catholic children resident in the parishes of Holy Cross & St Helen; St Mary's, Birchley; St Mary's, Blackbrook and St Mary's, Lowe House. - 4.
 Other baptised Catholic children. - 5.
-Other children who have a sibling in the school at the time of admission.
+Other children who have a sibling in the school at the time of admission. - 6.
+Children attending one of the following Catholic Feeder Primary Schools in the parishes named in criterion 3 above:

-- 6. Children attending one of the following Catholic Feeder Primary Schools in the parishes named in criterion 3 above: - a.
-Holy Cross d.
-SS Peter & Paul b.
-St Mary's, Birchley e.
-St Thomas of Canterbury
+Holy Cross St Mary's, Birchley St Mary's Blackbrook Ss Peter & Paul St Thomas of Canterbury

-- c.
-St Mary's Blackbrook - 7.
-Children from other Christian denominations.
+- 7. Children from other Christian denominations.
 Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required. - 8.
 Children of other faiths.
-An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group.

-9. Other children.
+An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group. - 9.
+Other children.

-If it is not possible to offer places for all applications within any of the criteria above, then places will be allocated to the children who live nearest to the school.
-The measurement shall be undertaken by the Local Authority in a straight line using a Geographical Information System (GIS) based on Local Land and Property Gazetteer (LLPG) data and the National Grid co-ordinates for the family home and the school.
+If it is not possible to offer places for all applications within any criteria above then places will be allocated to the children who live nearest to the school.
+The measurement shall be undertaken by the Local Authority in a straight line using a Geographical Information System (GIS) based on Local Land and Property Gazetteer (LLPG) data and the National Grid coordinates for the family home and the school.

-Children with a Statement of Special Educational Needs or Education Health Care Plan that names a school will be offered a place without using the admission criteria and will count as part of the school's published admission number.
+Children with a Statement of Special Educational Needs or Education Health Care Plan that names a school will be offered place without using the admission criteria and will count as part of the school's published admission number.